Canterbury Community Safety Partnership action plan

 This includes environmental offences.

 Anti-social behaviour (ASB) can make victims’ lives a living nightmare, causing stress, misery and despair.
-It can also often be the first step in serious crimes, including knife crime and gang activity.
+It can include (but is not limited to) low-level offences and can become a gateway to serious crime being committed by those who started committing ASB.

 ASB also has an impact on communities as a whole, as it can often lead to the areas being neglected or degraded.
 The standard of living in an area is negatively affected, which destroys the spirit and pride of communities and makes people feel neglected and powerless.
 People begin to move from the area and businesses close down.